 We love a good garden book, don’t you?
 Books are a fun way to learn a new skill, expand your knowledge, and soak up inspiration for future projects and activities.
 And we especially love a garden-to-table book that gives us the confidence to take our garden harvest to new heights in the kitchen.

 So, if you’re in the mood to take a break from actual gardening while cracking open some of the best garden foodie books out there, here’s our list of suggested reading for you!
-From classics to newer publications, these books have several things in common — they are all highly rated, best-selling, drool-worthy, and inspiring.
+From classics to newer publications, these books have several things in common — they are all highly rated, best-selling, full of great information, easy to follow, drool-worthy, and inspiring.
 Bon appetit!

-6 Garden Belly Books to Keep Your Belly Happy
+7 Books About Preserving Food That Will Keep Your Belly Happy

 - Ball Complete Book of Home Preserving: by Judi Kingry and Lauren Devine (Robert Rose, 2006).
 From the makers of the iconic canning and preserving products, this time-honored classic provides complete directions for safe canning and preserving, necessary equipment and tools, and tips that are ideal for both the beginner and the more experienced home preserver.
 Plus, 400 recipes for pickling, jams, jellies, chutneys, and relishes (how about a Roasted Red Pepper Spread or Mango-Raspberry Jam?) to keep you inspired.
 FIND IT